ggkarabas/CS403-Project3/FinalProjectDescription.md

 let emptyDict: [String: Integer] = {}
 ```

+Collections in DumPy are intuitive, similar to Python, and emphasize both flexibility and type safety.

 ## Control Flow

 Control flow in DumPy is handled using common structures like `if`, `elif`, and `else`.
 DumPy's syntax emphasizes readability: